CNK — Cinemark Holdings, Inc.

 5. Notable Q&A Insights:

-- M&A Strategy: Cinemark is open to M&A opportunities, focusing on high-quality assets that can enhance their market presence, with a preference for tuck-in acquisitions that leverage existing infrastructure.
+- M&A Activity: Cinemark is open to M&A opportunities, focusing on high-quality assets that can enhance their existing market presence.